redis/redis-doc/commands/save.md

 errors in the fork(2) system call), the `SAVE` command can be a good last resort to perform the dump of the latest dataset.

-Please refer to the [persistence documentation][persistence] for detailed information.
+Please refer to the [persistence documentation][tp] for detailed information.

-[persistence]: /topics/persistence
+[tp]: /topics/persistence

 @return